aahnik/django-polling-site/README.md

 **5. POPULATE DATABASE WITH DUMMY DATA OF QUESTIONS AND CHOICES, BY RUNNING THE `populator_script` FROM DJANGO SHELL** [click here to see how](https://github.com/aahnik/django-polling_site#running-scripts-from-django-shell)

+**6. Inside the `home` app directory , configure the homePage.yaml according to your wish** Inside `views.py` of same directory, put the absolute path of homePage.yaml in the place instructed.

 **NOW RUN THE SERVER**

 ```